ICanOnlySuffer/euler/readme.md

 To go to the page of a problem just replace the \`X\` with the index of the problem: [https://projecteuler.net/problem=X]()

-My code has no license because the solutions are small and generic.
+None of the solutions here are taken from any other source and my code has no license because they're are small and generic.

 ## Checking

-To see if there is a shell script `euler.sh` that can sourced and used to compile, run, check and clean all directories and files provided.
+There is a shell script called `euler.sh` that can sourced and used to compile, run, check and clean all directories and files provided.

 **how to source:**